kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 // that a Pod belongs to.
 The scheduler uses this information to apply
 // workload-aware scheduling semantics. type WorkloadReference struct {
-    // Name defines the name of the Workload object (the policy blueprint).
+    // Name defines the name of the Workload object this Pod belongs to.
+    // Workload must be in the same namespace as the Pod.
+    // It must be a DNS subdomain.
+    //
     // +optional
     Name string

+    // PodGroup is tombstoned since the field in 1.36 was replaced with PodGroupName.
+    // PodGroup string

+    // PodGroupReplicaKey is tombstoned since the field in 1.36 was replaced with PodGroupName.
+    // PodGroupReplicaKey string

-    // PodGroupName specifies the name of the standalone PodGroup object
+    // PodGroupName is the name of the runtime PodGroup object that this Pod
-    // that represents the runtime instance of this group.
+    // belongs to.
+If it doesn't match any existing PodGroup,
+    // the Pod will remain unschedulable until the PodGroup object is created
+    // and observed by the kube-scheduler.
+It must be a DNS label.
     // +optional
     PodGroupName string `json:"podGroupName,omitempty"`

-    // --- TOMBSTONED FIELDS ---

-    // PodGroup is tombstoned in 1.36 to prevent usage of the legacy inline model.
-    // +optional
-    PodGroup string `json:"podGroup,omitempty"`

-    // PodGroupReplicaKey is tombstoned in 1.36.
-    // +optional
-    PodGroupReplicaKey string `json:"podGroupReplicaKey,omitempty"`
 }
 ```